Microwave-WYB/reactivegtk/README.md

 - ✅ **Declarative syntax** - describe what you want, not how to do it
 - ✅ **Reactive state** - UI updates automatically when state changes
 - ✅ **Two-way data binding** - no manual synchronization needed
-- ✅ **Functional composition** - build complex UIs from simple functions
+- ✅ **Clean DSL** - build complex UIs with simple decorator patterns
 - ✅ **Type-safe** - catch errors at development time

 ## Core Concepts